davidvanleeuwen/food/hacker surprise/readme.md

 It's time to have some fun with chocolate 🍫🍫🍫!

 I'm part of a community, which is a hackerspace in Rotterdam called Pixelbar.
 And we had this brilliant idea to create a better version of Kinder Surprise.
-Instead of getting surprised with a disappointment (a simple piece of plastic, which is can sometimes be fun for kids), we instead wanted to add a small solder project in there - for hackers.
+Instead of getting surprised with a disappointment (a simple piece of plastic, which can sometimes be fun for kids), we instead wanted to add a small solder project in there - for hackers.

 ## A quick introduction